-To Chair Klemin and the honorable members of the House Judiciary Committee, my name is Nick Thornton.
+To Chair Senator Larson and the honorable members of the Senate Judiciary Committee, my name is Nick Thornton.
 I am a criminal defense attorney at the Fremstad Law Firm.
 I am testifying in my individual capacity in support of HB 1181.
+I submitted similar tesitmony in the House Judiciary Committee on this bill.
 The views expressed in this testimony are mine and mine alone.
 I am not testifying as a lobbyist.
 I am a defense bar representative on the taskforce who proposed the underlying bill draft.
-I strongly support HB 1181 (with exception of section 5, line 24, which I think should read, "must be suspended for a period no longer than one year.").
+I strongly support HB 1181.
 I request a DO PASS recommendation from this Committee.